mojotech/mojo-docker-debian/README.md

 mojo-docker-debian
 ==================

-Mojo docker image preseeded with apt.withmojo.com GPG key.
+Mojo docker image (based on debian:wheezy) preseeded with apt.withmojo.com pinned at 1001.